-On Saturday from 10 a.m. to 2 p.m., many Washington County police departments in conjunction with the Drug Enforcement Agency (DEA) will give the public the opportunity to prevent pill abuse and theft by ridding their homes of potentially dangerous expired, unused and unwanted prescription drugs.
+On Saturday from 10 a.m. to 2 p.m., many Washington County police departments in conjunction with the Drug Enforcement Agency (DEA) will and theft by ridding their homes of potentially dangerous expired, unused and unwanted prescription drugs.

-You can bring medications to the sites in Peters Township listed below.
+You can bring medications to the sites in listed below.
 The service is free and anonymous.

 Last October, Americans turned in 377,080 pounds—188.5 tons—of prescription drugs at more than 5,300 sites operated by the DEA and approximately 4,000 state and local law enforcement partners.